yuxshao/learn-gamedev/Introduction to Game Development.md

 We have a half-complete prototype for our shooter.
 Let's polish some of the rough edges to make it a little more presentable.

-We have a half-complete prototype for our shooter.
-Let's polish some of the rough edges to make it a little more presentable.

 <a id="backgrounds-rooms"></a>
 ### 2.6.1 Backgrounds in Rooms